PAESCAL-SciDAC5/task-notes-visualization/README.md

-# internal-meetings
-Notes from internal meetings
+# Notes from all-hands and task-team meetings

+* All-hands
+* Task 1
+* Task 2